-As of June 30, 2022, 2021 and 2020, there were approximately 4,300, 3,900 and 5,900 active enrollees in UNM Care, respectively.
-The income threshold for UNM Care is 300% of the Federal Poverty Level (FPL), and patients may apply for this program at various locations throughout the Hospital and various community locations.
+As of June 30, 2023, 2022 and 2021, there were approximately 4,800, 4,300 and 3,900 active enrollees in UNM Care, respectively.
+The income threshold for UNM Care is 300% of the Federal Poverty Level (FPL), and patients may apply for this program at various locations throughout the Hospital.
 The Hospital does not pursue collection of amounts determined to qualify as charity care.
-The cost of charity care provided under this program for fiscal years ended June 30, 2022, 2021 and 2020 was approximately \$46.8 million, \$30.7 million and \$34.6 million, respectively.
+The cost of charity care provided under this program for fiscal years ended June 30, 2023, 2022 and 2021 was approximately \$53.7 million, \$46.8 million and \$30.7 million, respectively.

 The Hospital provides care to patients who are either uninsured or underinsured and who do not meet the criteria for financial assistance.
 These accounts are fully reserved and recorded as provision for uncollectible accounts.
-Provision expense recorded for fiscal years 2022, 2021 and 2020 was \$48.4 million, \$59.0 million and \$65.2 million, respectively.
+Provision expense recorded for the years ending June 30, 2023, 2022 and 2021 was \$35.0 million, \$48.4 million and \$59.0 million, respectively.

-The Hospital provided intergovernmental transfers (IGTs) to the State of New Mexico in the amounts of \$60.4 million, \$61.7 million and \$52.2 million, respectively, for the years ended June 30, 2022, 2021 and 2020.
+The Hospital recognized intergovernmental transfers (IGTs) to the State of New Mexico in the amounts of \$65.0 million, \$60.4 million and \$61.7 million, respectively, for the years ended June 30, 2023, 2022 and 2021.
 Due to the economic conditions in the State of New Mexico and nationally, the State has been unable in prior fiscal years to fund a portion of the nonfederal share to obtain federal matching funds (the State's Portion) for certain aspects of Directed Payments, Indirect Medical Education (IME), Graduate Medical Education (GME), and enhanced capitation payments, thereby jeopardizing the viability of the Directed Payments, Enhanced Payments, IME and GME programs.
 As a result, the Hospital may, in the next fiscal year, enter into Memoranda of Understanding (MOUs) with the State of New Mexico under which the Hospital would agree to make IGTs to fund the nonfederal share of the Medicaid payment pursuant to federal Medicaid regulations at 42 CFR 433.51 (Eligible Operating Funds).
 The IGTs are recorded as a reduction of net patient service revenues in the accompanying statements of revenues, expenses and changes in net position.